 This course will focus on applications of atomic, nuclear, and quantum physics in biology and medicine.
-Topics will include interactions between radiation and matter (including spectroscopy), principles of biological and medical imaging. radiation therapy in medicine, and micro/nanofluidics.
-An array of modern experimental techniques will also be covered, including: optical tweezers, atomic force microscopy (AFM), crystallography, and nuclear magnetic resonance (NMR, MRI).
+Topics will include interactions between radiation and matter (including spectroscopy), principles of imaging and radiation therapy in medicine, and micro/nano-fluidics.
+An array of modern experimental techniques will also be covered, including those such as: optical tweezers, atomic force microscopy (AFM), x-ray crystallography, and nuclear magnetic resonance (NMR, MRI).
 Relevant signal processing strategies such as spectral analysis (e.g., Fourier transforms) and image analysis (e.g., convolutions, tomography) will be covered in detail.
-A regular one-hour tutorial will serve to provide background training and handson support for student lab work.
+A regular three-hour laboratory is an integral part of the course.
+Students will undertake several experiments covering topics such as the following: diffusion of bio-molecules (including electro-diffusion across membranes), action potentials, absorption of radiation and fluorescence of bio-molecules, NMR spectroscopy, X-ray crystallography to determine protein structure, and bioacoustics.
+The objective of the course is to help students to integrate the knowledge gained in third and fourth year biology and physics courses and to use methods and techniques of physics to study biological processes.
+The course is designed to be a capstone to the Biophysics Program.